gabrielgomes0311/Boston_Airbnb/index.md

 - How much revenue the city generated and how was the made reviews by the guests.
 - Where are the houses, how it is the ditribuiton in the Boston area.
-- How much revenue each neighbourhood makes and how is their review rating
+- How much revenue each neighbourhood makes and how is their review rating to prioritize actions with the hosts.

 ## 1. Who we did in this period?
 (Revenue and review rating)

-Airbnb is interested to know not only about revenue and how much the company made that year, but how the guest are feeling about the houses.
+Airbnb is interested to know not only about revenue and how much the company made that year, but how the guests are feeling about the houses.
 A low review rating shows that the guests will maybe not come back to Boston or to any Airbnb house.
-So even with a high annual revenue, if the city has a low review rating this will show that tris operation has a short lifetime ahead.
+So even with a high annual revenue, if the city has a low review rating this will show that this operation has a short lifetime ahead.

 The total revenue for this period was $ 127 millions with a daily average of $ 350 thousand.
 In the chart below, we can see that in March had 17% fall on the daily revenue.